 inform our improvement of our regulatory activity such as education, advice and future monitoring

 identify ways we can improve our relationship management and leadership of public sector information and records management

 support the work of other regulators and leaders in related fields, including official information, privacy, security and public sector data.

-From 2019, the survey of public sector information management will be delivered annually.
-Survey findings are reported upon and will inform the Chief Archivist's Report on the State of Government Recordkeeping .
-The survey raw data is also published on data.govt.nz.
+From 2019, the Survey of public sector information management will be delivered regularly (annually for at least the first two years).
+Survey findings are analysed and reported.
+The findings also inform the Chief Archivist's Report on the State of Government Recordkeeping .
+The raw data from the survey is published on data.govt.nz.